Green travel allowances

 Zero-emission vehicles and low-emission cars

-For the five year period from 6 April 2010 to 5 April 2015 cars with an emission figure of 75g/km or less will have a 0% benefit.
+For the year to 5 April 2016 all cars will have a benefit of at least 5%.
 This includes electric and hydrogen propelled vehicles.